Japan stocks slide amid growth fears; techs track U.S. counterparts

 Apple on Wednesday took the rare step of cutting its quarterly sales forecast, blaming slowing iPhone sales in China.

-Exporters retreated following the yen’s surge.
-The Japanese currency was above 110 yen to the dollar a week ago but last traded at 107.58.
+Exporters retreated following the yen's surge.
+The Japanese currency was above 110 yen to the dollar a week ago but last traded at 107.58 JPY=.

 Companies that derive a large portion of their sales in China also slipped.
-Industrial machinery maker Komatsu Ltd fell 3.9 percent, robot manufacturer Fanuc Ltd dropped 5.9 percent and cosmetics company Shiseido Co shed 7.1 percent.
+Industrial machinery maker Komatsu Ltd (6301.T) fell 3.9 percent, robot manufacturer Fanuc Ltd (6954.T) dropped 5.9 percent and cosmetics company Shiseido Co (4911.T) shed 7.1 percent.